aws-samples/amazon-sagemaker-edge-defect-detection-computer-vision/README.md

 ### Edge deployment and inference at edge

 1. Once the pipeline finished successfully, your model is almost ready for use on the edge device.
+Please first verify that a new model version has been registered in the corresponding Model Package Group in the SageMaker Model Registry.
+2. If you choose to accept the model version, please update the status from "ManualApprovalPending" to "Approved".
+3. This action will emit an EventBridge event and automatically kick off the edge deployment workflow: this workflow starts the Neo Compilation job, the Edge Packaging job and finally creates an IoT job to notify the edge device of the new model update.
-Verify that the latest model version in the model registry is approved to make it available for edge deployment.
+4. Verify that the Step Function workflow executed successfully and also check the IoT job to verify that it was executed successfully on the edge device.
-2. Execute the following cells of the notebook to run model compilation with SageMaker Neo and then package the model for usage with SageMaker Edge Manager.
-3. Finally, you can deploy the model package onto the edge by running the IoT Job as an Over-The-Air update.
-If your edge application is currently running, it should receive the OTA deployment job, download the model package and load it into the Edge Agent.
-4. Verify that the deployment automation works by checking the log output on the edge device.
-You can also verify the successful deployment of a new model version by verifying the successful execution of the IoT job in the AWS IoT Core Console (under "Manage" --> "Jobs") as shown below.
+5. You should now see your new model version in action on the edge application.

 ![pipeline](img/iot_job.png)